Mental Health

 Option 6: An association or counseling center offers free or discounted therapy slots

 It depends on finding the right association here.
-Some places feel responsible, for example, for women, women with a migration background, others for men with aggression problems.
+Some places have a particular responsibility.
+For example, women, women with a migration background, or men with aggression problems have a special subsidy.
 There are often waiting lists and you will be informed as soon as a place becomes available.

-FEM Frauenberatung (couselling for women) up to 10 consultations, cheap
+FEM Frauenberatung (counselling for women) up to 10 consultations, cheap

 MEN Männerberatung (counselling for men) up to 10 consultations, cheap